fishtoadsoft/reddit-sentiment-analyzer/README.md

 * Listings: `/r/<subreddit>/comments/<article>`
 * Users: `/u/<username>`

 The score is generated based on the sentiment of the comments.
+Note: It only analyzes the top comments.

 ## Installation ##